Zaoyanan/EfNST/README.md

 - networkx=2.7
 - scipy=1.8.0
 ## Tutorial
-Check the Tutorial folder for detailed instructions.
+Check the Tutorial folder for detailed instruction.